noahehall/theBookOfNoah/0current/languages/javascript/bun/bun.md

 - supports
   - prop punning (haha see docs)
   - SSR
+- supports additional react features, read the docs
+  - you can `console.log(<div>any react element</div>)`
+  - supports prop pruning

 #### other file types

 - `.txt` can be imported as strings
-- .`json/toml` can be imported directly and will be converted to objects
+- `json/toml` can be imported directly and will be converted to JSON objects
 - additional plugins exist for other filetypes

 ## bun basics